Blog

 Quick answer

-An OpenClaw agent is an LLM-powered assistant runtime connected to a channel like Telegram or Slack.
-The fastest reliable path is: configure bot + model credentials, apply strict access defaults, launch, then monitor usage and health from day one.
+An OpenClaw agent is an LLM-powered assistant runtime with built-in chat and optional channels like Telegram or Slack.
+The fastest reliable path is: configure model credentials (plus bot credentials only if you enable external channels), apply strict access defaults, launch, then monitor usage and health from day one.

 What people usually mean by "OpenClaw agent"

-• Definition intent: what OpenClaw does and which channels/models it supports.
+• Understand the runtime: what OpenClaw does and which channels or models it supports.

-• Operational intent: safe defaults, reliability, and cost visibility after launch.
+• Keep it safe and reliable: secure defaults, day-2 operations, and cost visibility after launch.

 OpenClaw agent setup in 10 minutes: practical checklist

-1. Choose your channel first: Telegram or Slack.
+1. Choose your first channel: built-in chat (default), or Telegram / Slack.

 2. Choose provider auth model: subscription-based OAuth or API key (depends on provider).